 However, options like a low-carb beer can fit into a keto food list and support your dietary goals.
 Be mindful of the total carbs in alcoholic beverages to ensure they align with your carb intake.

-You can still enjoy social occasions without compromising your ketogenic lifestyle by selecting keto-friendly options.
+By selecting keto-friendly options, you can still enjoy social occasions without compromising your ketogenic lifestyle.

 This subsection will explore a range of alcoholic beverages considered more compatible with the keto diet.

 These options will help you make informed decisions about your drink selection while staying on track with your low-carb goals.

 - Liquor – Clear liquors like vodka, gin, rum, and tequila contain no carbs and can be enjoyed on a keto diet when consumed in moderate volumes.
 Avoid sugary mixers like juice or soda.